dart-lang/site-www/src/language/classes.md

 multiple class hierarchies.
 [Extension methods][] are a way to add functionality to a class without changing the class or creating a subclass.
+[Class modifiers][] are a way to restrict use of a class by libraries outside of its own.

 ## Using class members